SAP/jenkins-library/documentation/docs/steps/transportRequestUploadCTS.md

 transportRequestUploadCTS( script: this, ... )
 ```

-## General purpose pipeline release stage
+## General Purpose Pipeline Release Stage

-The step can also be configured via General purpose pipeline in Release stage using config.yml.
-The configuration will look as below:
+The step can also be configured via General Purpose Pipeline in Release stage using the config.yml as follows:

 ```groovy
 stages: